isantillan1/industry/retail/solutions/shopperOperationalAnalytics/clarity/README.md

 ## Prerequisites

 * You need to have the URL of your website ready.
-* In order to start using Microsoft Clarity to track your website usage behavior you need to have **sufficient rights to access and change to your webpages source** and be able to **redeploy**.
+* In order to start using Microsoft Clarity to track your website usage behavior you need to have **sufficient rights to access and change to your web pages source** and be able to **redeploy**.
 What you will do in the source code depends on the technology you use for your web page.
 For example,

-     - For a Custom Web site you need sufficient rights to access and change change the code of the  website's **\<HEAD\>**  section and  again sufficient rights and access to rebuild and redeploy.
+  - For a Custom Website you need sufficient rights to access and change change the code of the  website's **\<HEAD\>**  section and  again sufficient rights and access to rebuild and redeploy.
   - For a Dynamics E-Commerce page you need the sufficient roles and rights to change the templates and redeploy.

 * You will need a user for [Microsoft Clarity](https://clarity.microsoft.com/) access.
 This user is not necessarily related to the website's or Azure/Dynamics platform's admin users.
 It only has to be a Microsoft account *(if preferred authentication is Microsoft- otherwise Facebook and Google Authentications are also available)*.
 * Clarity only accesses and tracks publicly available websites. so the website URL needs to be publicly accessible.